THE TAIWAN KOM CHALLENGE / TOP TIPS FOR YOUR KOM ADVENTURE

 1. Bike gearing:

-Compact crank at the front and 32 or 34 teeth for the largest sprocket at the back is more than highly recommended!
+Compact crank at the front and 34 or even 36 at the back is highly recommended!
 Kind of vital, actually.
 Also you’ll need front and rear lights, compulsory for the KOM event.
 There are several tunnels along the route and though generally well lit, if for any reason the power is out inside a tunnel, you will need the lights.
 A rear light also aids riders close behind you in these tunnels to judge distance from your back wheel.

 2. Cycling kit:

-Aside from warm weather clothing, it is advisable to also bring: gilet or rain jacket, arm warmers, under vest/ under shirt, ‘spring’ gloves.
-You likely will need none of this but at times the higher altitudes can be chilly, and if it does rain – especially on KOM day – a drop of even 2-3 degrees, plus the effort needed at altitude, can give you the chills.
+Aside from warm weather clothing, it is advisable to also bring: gilet or rain jacket, arm warmers, under vest, under shirt (thermal) and light long fingered gloves.
+You likely will not need most of this but at times the higher altitudes can be chilly, and if it does rain – especially on KOM day – a drop of even 2-3 degrees, plus the effort needed at altitude, can give you the chills.

 3. Non-cycling kit:

-The end of October is warm / hot in the day, especially as we go south, and in the evening a light sweater / jacket can come in handy.
-Also remember please that you will very likely be glad to have warm clothing immediately after the KOM, and a wool hat can come in useful to retain warmth if you’ve gotten cold on the climb.
+The end of October is generally warm or even hot in the day, especially as we go south, and in the evening a light sweater / jacket and a pair of jeans can come in handy.
+Also remember that you will very likely be glad to have warm clothing immediately after the KOM, and a wool hat can come in useful to retain warmth if you’ve gotten cold on the climb.
+A body warmer vest / jacket is recommended, and a lightweight waterproof shell.

-For KOM race day, there are feed stations (bananas and water available – sometimes cookies), but I’d say having 4-6 gels minimum should do, more of course if you down a lot of them.
-Hydration mixes / tablets, you can get them here at certain bike stores, but not all, and you don’t want to be running around Taipei trying to find essentials.
-I recommend bringing these with you.
-The convenience stores here do have some pretty good sports drinks and all of them serve warm sweet potatoes, but certainly for race day, bring what you are likely to consume.
+For KOM race day, there are feed stations (bananas and water available, sometimes cookies), and we recommend 60–80 grams of carbohydrates per hour.
+Hydration mixes and tablets, you can get them here at certain bike stores, but not all, and you don’t want to be running around Taipei trying to find essentials.
+We recommend bringing these with you.
+The convenience stores here do have some pretty good sports drinks and all of them serve warm sweet potatoes and rice triangles (onigiri) and Weider energy packs , but certainly for race day, bring what you intend to consume and what you are used to.
+There’s a saying, ‘Nothing new on Race Day’ - it’s a pretty good one!

-Unless you have a team van registered for the event, the feed stations will be the only spots to refill your bidons.
-Please do your best – ie don’t do this! – not to yell at the staff at the refuelling stations, demanding water or food.
-The staff are always excellent and very willing to help, but no one really likes to be shouted at…
+Unless you have a team van registered for the event (which we do for our Taiwan KOM Challenge tours, two of them), the feed stations will be the only spots to refill your bidons.
+Please do your best – ie, don’t do this – not to yell at the staff at the refuelling stations, demanding water or food.
+The staff are always excellent and very willing to help, but no one really likes to be shouted at!
+Also note that you need to unclip and get off the bike to refill and refuel.

 On race day you will drop off your Taiwan KOM dry-bag (supplied by the organisers) into a truck at the start line, that you later can retrieve at the finish.
 In here you should pack your warm clothes for after the race and any food or drinks you might want.